mopore/gnome-shell-ext-show-battery/README.md

 `/home/jni/arch_share/virt_machine/jni_ext/battery_level_percent.txt`

 ## Shell Extension
-The Gnome 46 shell extension is to show the content of a file which is meant to hold the current level of the laptop's battery.
+The Gnome shell extension is to show the content of a file which is meant to hold the current level of the laptop's battery.
 For more details see the README.md in the corresponding directory.
-For the Shell Extension there is an install in the root directory and the option to set the file path from the extension's settings.
+For the Shell Extension there is an install script (`install_gnome_extension.sh`) in the root directory and the option to set the file path from the extension's settings.

 ## User Agent / Go Program
 The Go based user agent propagates the battery level every minute with a MacOS